 My creativity ensues from my work.
 The heart of it is the process from which the object emerges.
 Creating gives rise to ideas.
 Creating means choosing.
 Leaving one idea aside and giving another a chance.
 It is this interaction that gives every new creation a special feeling.

-Pieter Stockmans’ products are not simply utility objects.
-They create an experience.
+Studio Stockmans' designs create an experience.
 Which is why the element of uniqueness remains so essential.
 Set your table with beautiful handmade porcelain and take your time to eat.

 I fought with the material in the beginning.
 I wanted the porcelain to behave the way I wanted to.
 But it was just the material itself that challenged me to discover new paths.